-- International students who are transferring from a college or university in the United States must provide official transcript from all colleges/universities attended and copies of all immigration documents.
+- International transfer students who attended a college/university in the U.S.must provide an official transcript from all previously-attended institutions to SRSU, as well as copies of all immigration documents.

 - International graduate students must provide official evaluations of their undergraduate transcripts and official documentation of a completed Bachelor’s degree, translated in English.

-Medical History Report – An official letter from physician showing applicant’s current state of health and physician’s clearance for applicant to travel to and study within the United States
+Medical History Report – An official letter from physician showing applicant’s current state of health and clearance for applicant to travel to and study within the United States.

 Evidence of English language proficiency as demonstrated by any of the following:

-- TOEFL score of Test of English as a Foreign Language (TOEFL) score report – 69 Internet based; 190 Computer Based; 520 Paper Based OR iTEP Academic Score between 3.5-3.9 or greater.
+- Test of English as a Foreign Language (TOEFL) score report – 69 Internet based; 190 Computer Based; 520 Paper Based.

-- TOEFL can be waived with six hours credit in Freshman English with a C or better.
+- Completion of six credit hours in Freshman English with a grade of C or better.

 - A bachelor’s or master’s degree from an accredited U.S. college or university.

 - Prospective students may petition the Dean of the College in which the major resides in writing requesting an individual oral assessment of English proficiency.
-Applicants granted an interview will be notified of the date, time, and location of the interview.
+Applicants granted an interview will be notified of the date and time.
 The interview panel must deem the applicant’s oral English proficiency adequate to successfully complete the program.
-The interview panel will file the results of the assessment in the Center for Enrollment Services.
-The Registrar will notify the student of the decision in writing.
+The interview panel will file the results of the assessment to the Center for Enrollment Services.

 Additional requirements after Admissions:

 Make an appointment at a US consulate: bring your SEVIS Fee payment receipt (I-901), a copy of the I-134 Affidavit of Support Form and other required documents.

 Complete an application for on-campus housing and pay the $50 nonrefundable application fee.
 A housing deposit of $200 in U.S. currency.is required prior to arrival in Alpine to reserve your room.
 You can live year round in an efficiency apartment if you are over the age of 21.
 Some undergraduate students are required to live in SRSU housing.
 Check the residency requirements on the Residential Living pages for details.